-Purported iPad 5 and low-cost iPhone casings appear on videoAlex Wagner - Deputy Managing Editor, News Desk
+Purported iPad 5 and low-cost iPhone casings appear on videoAlex Wagner - Editorial Director of News and Content

 We've already seen the alleged front and rear panels of the fifth-generation iPad leak out in photos, suggesting that the next version of Apple's full-size tablet could borrow looks from its miniaturized sibling.
 Today those two parts have come together in a new video posted by Mac Otakara, giving us a better idea of what the iPad 5 may end up looking like.